 As parents, it is our responsibility to teach our children financial awareness.
-This includes showing them how to budget their money from an early age.
+This includes showing younger kids how to budget their money from an early age.
 Including them as a part of the family budgeting plans is a great thing, but it does not relate directly to them on their level.
 Therefore, helping your kids set up a budget of their own will teach them on a smaller scale what it is that you do every month with your finances.
 If you child is old enough to have an allowance, they are old enough to learn budgeting for kids.

-Budgeting For Kids Provides A Firm Foundation
+Teaching Kids About Budgeting Provides A Firm Foundation

 “Choose my instruction rather than silver, and knowledge rather than choice gold; for wisdom is better than jewels, and all that you may desire cannot compare with it.
 I have good advice and sound wisdom; I have insight, I have strength.” ~ Proverbs 8:10, 11, 14